victorvogelpoel/practical-m-files/src/metadata-structure/README.md

-#
+# Practical M-Files - metadata-structure

-This directory contains the practical samples for vault structue.
+This directory contains the practical samples for vault structure.

 |Project|Description|
 |:---|:---|